mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/sender-rewriting-scheme.md

 | **P1 From**|bob@fabrikam.com|john.work+SRS=44ldt=IX=fabrikam.com=bob@contoso.com|
 | **From header**|bob@fabrikam.com|bob@fabrikam.com|

-> [!NOTE]
-> SRS rewriting causes the username part of an email address increasing in length.
+When SRS re-writes the P1 From address, it increases the length of the username portion of the email address.
 However, the email address has a limit of 64 characters.
-If the email address involves the SRS rewriting and exceeds 64 characters, the rewritten SRS address will take the form of "bounces" below.
+So if the length of the re-written email address exceeds 64 characters, it will take the following form of "bounces" below.

-### Relaying from a customer's on-premises server

-A message that is relayed from a customer's on-premises server or application through Office 365 from a non-verified domain has the **P1 From** address rewritten before it leaves Office 365.
-The address is rewritten by using the following pattern:

 ```powershell
 bounces+SRS=<Hash>=<Timestamp>@<Default Accepted Domain>
 ```

-> [!IMPORTANT]
-> In order to receive NDRs for relayed messages that are rewritten by SRS, a mailbox (either hosted or on-premises) must be created by using the username of "bounces" and by having the domain be set as the default Accepted Domain of the customer.

-Example
+where `<Default Accepted Domain>` is the name of the default Accepted Domain set up for the tenant.

+## Relaying from a customer's on-premises server

+When a message that originates from a non-verified domain that is relayed from a customer's on-premises server, or an application through Exchange ooOnline, the **P1 From** address is rewritten before it leaves Exchange Online.
+The address is rewritten by using the following pattern:

-A message is sent from Bob (bob@fabrikam.com) to John's mailbox (john.onprem@contoso.com) on his company's own server that is running Exchange Server.
-John has set up autoforwarding to his home email address (john.home@example.com).
+In the following example, a message is sent from Bob (bob@fabrikam.com) to John's mailbox (john.onprem@contoso.com) which is on his company's server that is running Exchange Server.
+John has set up autoforwarding from this mailbox to his home email address (john.home@example.com).
+Notice how the **P1 From** address is re-written by SRS in this scenario.

 |Type|Original message|Relayed message received by Office 365|Relayed message sent from Office 365|
 |---|---|---|---|